tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 ```
 On branch main
-Your brtanch is based on 'origin/main', but the upstream is gone.
+Your branch is based on 'origin/main', but the upstream is gone.
   (use "git branch --unset-upstream" to fixup)

 nothing to commit, working tree clean